Discovery Expedition: Outward journey

-Discovery left Isle of Wight on 6 August 1901, and arrived in New Zealand via Cape Town on 29 November after a detour below 40°S for a magnetic survey.
+Discovery left Cowes on 6 August 1901, and arrived in New Zealand via Cape Town on 29 November after a detour below 40°S for a magnetic survey.
 Quail Island in Lyttelton Harbour was used as the quarantine station for the expedition's dogs.
 After three weeks of final preparation she was ready for the journey south.
 On 21 December, as the ship was leaving Lyttelton to the cheers of large crowds, a young able seaman, Charles Bonner, fell to his death from the top of the mainmast, which he had climbed so as to return the crowd's applause.
 He was buried at Port Chalmers, two days later.

 Discovery then sailed south, arriving at Cape Adare on 9 January 1902.
 After a brief landing and examination of the remains of Borchgrevink's camp, the ship continued southwards along the Victoria Land coast.
 At McMurdo Sound Discovery turned eastward, touching land again at Cape Crozier where a pre-arranged message point was set up so that relief ships would be able to locate the expedition.
 She then followed the Barrier to its eastern extremity where, on 30 January, the land predicted by Ross was confirmed, and named King Edward VII Land.

 On 4 February, Scott landed on the Barrier and unpacked an observation balloon which he had acquired for aerial surveys.
 Scott climbed aboard and rapidly ascended to above 600 feet (180 m) in the firmly tethered balloon.
 Shackleton followed with a second flight.
 All either could see was unending Barrier surface.
 Wilson privately thought the flights "perfect madness".